 Born in Toyota City, Japan, Sachika grew up in Birmingham, UK.
-She has performed internationally; her global appearances range from places such as Belgium, Italy, Turkey, USA and Japan.
+She has performed internationally; her global appearances range from places such as Belgium, Italy, Turkey, USA, China and Japan.
 Sachika has performed in major concert venues such as the Royal Festival Hall, the Purcell Room and the Wigmore Hall and has performed in numerous international music festivals such as the Aberystwyth Musicfest, Gumusluk International Classical Music Festival, Machynlleth Festival, Oxford Lieder Festival and many more.

 “..Wonderfully Sensitive..”
 Roderick Williams on her playing at the Oxford Lieder Young Artist Platform.